Nordix/metal3-dev-tools/README.md

 ### Running the tests

 All the following actions take place in the container.
-Otherwise check you have installed everything properly (go 1.12, bazel, operator-sdk etc.)
+Otherwise check you have installed everything properly (go 1.18, bazel, etc.)

 If you want to run the metal3 tests, you first need to fetch the dependencies.